Ranulf Flambard: Early life

 Ranulf was a Norman and the son of Thurstin, a parish priest in the diocese of Bayeux.
 Ranulf was probably born about 1060, as he was close to 70 when he died in 1128.
 Originally he worked for Odo of Bayeux, but he soon entered the chancery of King William I, Odo's half-brother.
 He stood out amongst the other clerks for his intelligence and his good looks.
 His nickname, Flambard, means torch-bearer, incendiary or devouring flame; and may have been given to him for his high-spirited personality.
 Orderic Vitalis, a medieval chronicler, records that Robert fitzThurstin gave the nickname to Ranulf, because Robert resented the fact that Ranulf, though of low birth, ordered the nobility around.
 Archbishop Anselm of Canterbury told the pope that the nickname came from Ranulf's cruelty, which Anselm likened to a consuming flame.
 Orderic went on to claim that Ranulf was "educated from boyhood with base parasites among the hangers-on of the court".

-Ranulf acquired the reputation of an able financier and administrator, and helped to increase the royal revenues.
+Ranulf acquired the reputation of an able financier and administrator and helped to increase the royal revenues.
 He appears to have played an important part in the compilation of the Domesday survey, perhaps even the main orchestrator of the project.
-Domesday Book gives his profession as clerk, and records him holding land in a number of counties.
+Domesday Book gives his profession as a clerk and records him holding land in a number of counties.
 Before the death of the old king he became chaplain to Maurice, Bishop of London, whom he had formerly served in the chancery.
 Some sources call him "almost illiterate", but this probably meant he was not formally educated in the liberal arts.
 His work in the chancery and as an administrator would have required knowledge of Latin.
 He also served as the keeper of the king's seal from about 1085.
 Once, while he was travelling in the Thames estuary with the seal, he was captured by pirates.
 He prevented the capture of the seal by throwing it into the sea.
 Although he served William the Conqueror, he does not attest a single genuine charter or writ of William's, which implies he was not a leading servant.
 When King William died and his lands were split between his elder son Robert Curthose, who received Normandy, and the third son, William Rufus, who received England, Ranulf chose to serve Rufus in England.